Soliton Synchronization with Randomness: Rogue Waves and Universality: Introduction and Main Results

 equation \eqref{eq:nls} also admits an $N$-soliton solutions, which we denote by \( \psi_N(x,t) \), whose absolute value has the following determinantal representation

 where $\boldsymbol\Phi_N(x,t)$ is the $N \times N$ matrix with entries

-The wave field of an $N$-soliton solution can become very complex for large $N$.
+Formula \eqref{eq:nls Kay-Moses} for the wave field of an $N$-soliton solution can become quite involved, as $N$ gets large.
 However, the scattering theory for the reflectionless fNLS provides a general upper bound on the wave amplitude in terms of the scattering data:

 In fact, this upper bound is tight, and the following proposition gives a precise description of how it can be realized. \begin{proposition} The $N$-soliton solution $\psi_N(x,t)$ of \eqref{eq:nls} described by reflectionless scattering data \eqref{eq:soliton parameters} with norming constant